webpatch/Asset2Enum/README.md

 	```
 3. All done!

-> Every time you changed the `.xcassets` and rebuilt the project,it will automatic update the enum file.
+> Every time you change the `.xcassets` and rebuild the project,it will automatic update the enum file.

 ##Script argument